 In 2009 Sebastian Kurz used the slogan "Black is hot" for his campaign for the conservatives, whose party color is black

 "He sees himself more as a conservative Emmanuel Macron or Justin Trudeau," Filzmaier said ahead of Kurz's election.
 "He hasn't started his own party like Macron, but he has tried to make his changes in the ÖVP look like a new movement.
 And it's working.
 Before he took over the party's leadership in the spring, the ÖVP was lagging in third place at 20 percent in the polls.
 Now, it's in first place at over 30 percent."

 Possible boon for far-right populists

 Kurz's ÖVP has spent much of the post-war period ruling in a so-called "grand coalition" with their natural rivals, the Social Democrats (SPÖ).
-But now, Austria's two biggest parties have both said they refuse to rule together again.
+But this election, Austria's two biggest parties both said they would refuse to rule together again.
 This paved the way for the far-right populist Freedom Party (FPÖ) which performed nearly as well as the SPÖ in October's elections, (26.86 percent for the Social Democrats to the FPÖ's 25.97 percent) to enter into government with the ÖVP, which garnered the most votes at 31.47 percent.

 After only a few months in office, Kurz has proven his mettle as an arch-conservative.
 While he may support Austria remaining in the European Union, he has already marked out a path as an immigration hardliner.
 Most recently, he said he would actively seek a mandate for the EU's border patrol agency Frontex to expand its work to northern Africa, in order to stop migratns attempting the Mediterranean crossing in the first place.